CasperDev/vz-dis-dos/doc/source/Chapter1/floppystorage.rst

 	Figure 1.2 Data access on a floppy disk

-The time it takes to access the desired data is therefore dependent then how fast the head can be placed on the particular track and how quickly rotates the disk.
+The time it takes to access the data you want depends on how fast the head can be positioned on the particular track and how fast the disk is spinning.

-With the LASER DD20, the diskette is driven at 80 revolutions per minute.
+With the **LASER DD20**, the diskette is driven at 80 revolutions per minute.
 The time to move the head from one track to the next is about 20 milliseconds This results in an average access time of 500 milliseconds.